 Some of the member comments associated with this poll include the following:

-Manufacturing Member: Staff engagement and satisfaction varies widely across the SSC.
+Manufacturing Member: Staff engagement and satisfaction vary widely across the SSC.

 Software & Internet Member: We are actively working to improve engagement, but with limited funding and bandwidth.

-Manufacturing Member: We have just begun a regular survey to measure and action employee engagement.
+Manufacturing Member: We have just begun a regular survey to measure and act on employee engagement.